Moti Masjid Lahore is one of the “Pearl Mosques”, is a 17th-century religious building located inside the Lahore Fort, Lahore, Punjab, Pakistan.

 It is completely built of white marble, which was brought from Makrana.
 The facade consists of vaulted arches and engaged balustrade columns with smooth and delicate contours.

-Moti Masjid Lahore has three overlapping domes, two aisles of five bays, and a slightly raised central pishtaq or portal with a rectangular frame.
+Moti Masjid Lahore has three overlapping domes, two aisles of five bays, and a slightly raised central Pishtaq or Portal with a rectangular frame.
 This five-arched facade distinguishes it from other mosques of a similar class with three-arched facades.

 The interior is simple and plain except for the ceilings, which are decorated and designed in four different orders, two arched and two trabetic.